Cresa New York Names Jim Pirot as Senior Vice President of Project Management

 Before joining Cresa New York Pirot was the Executive Director of Facilities at the School of Visual Arts in Manhattan.
 Among Pirot’s facility and real estate responsibilities was the oversight of 13 academic, administrative and student-housing properties across Manhattan.
 He also managed two ground-up construction projects for the school’s newest residence facilities.
 Prior to that, Pirot served as the Principal of Design and Construction Consulting at The Staubach Company, and as Senior Vice President of Property Management for Emmes Realty Services and for the Helmsley Organization.

 Some of the noteworthy properties that Pirot has been involved with throughout his career include: the Empire State Building, One Penn Plaza, the Starrett-Lehigh Building, 140 Broadway in New York, and the Helmsley chain of hotels nationwide.

 This entry was posted on Thursday, May 2nd, 2013 at 11:49 am and is filed under Cresa News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.